Issues MobilizationV

 Application Process & Criteria

-Once an application is finalized, the Committee will review it during one of their scheduled meetings.
-Monthly Committee meetings are held in-person during the two annual meetings and the REALTOR® Party Training Conference, and otherwise via teleconference.
-Applicants must make a presentation and be available to answer questions from the Committee during the meeting.
+Once an application is finalized, the committee will review it during one of their scheduled meetings or through a weekly consent agenda for grant requests of $100,000 or less.
+Monthly committee meetings are held in person during the two annual meetings and the REALTOR® Party Training Conference, and otherwise via Zoom.
+Applicants must make a presentation and be available to answer questions from the committee during the meeting.

 Additional information is applicable to requests of $100,000 or less and to requests greater than $500,000: